LGN520/farreach-public/ycsb-implementation.md

 	* TODO: Add YCSB-E in exp2 on different workloads after running all experiments
 		- TODO: Test ScanResponseSplit of range query
 	* Client-side upstream backup (before exp9 recovery time)
-		* TODO: Debug and test client-side upstream backup colleborating with periodic snapshot
+		* Debug and test client-side upstream backup colleborating with periodic snapshot
-			- TODO: Check whether the seq of GET/PUT/DELRES_SEQ and GETRES_LARGEVALUE_SEQ > 0
+			- Check whether the seq of GET/PUT/DELRES_SEQ and GETRES_LARGEVALUE_SEQ > 0
 		* TODO: Re-run exp8 on w/ or w/o snapshot for FarReach -> replace 1.02 imbalance ratio
 			- NOTE: Use synthetic-nosnapshot as the workloadname for exp8 w/o snapshot
 		* TODO: Re-run exp9 on control plane bandwidth cost vs. snapshot interrupt for FarReach